mouldimus/notes/HTML_Concepts.md

 Host: www.exampleschool.com
 Accept-Language: en-us
 ```
-Let’s break down this HTTP message.
+Let's break down this HTTP message.

-1. The first section is the “Start Line”, which is used to describe the message.
-In this case, the message uses the HTTP method “GET” from version 1.1 of the HTTP specification – there are various versions, so this is specified.
-The resource to which this method will be applied is the file “index.html”, which is located in the root directory for our web site.
+1. The first section is the "Start Line", which is used to describe the message.
+In this case, the message uses the HTTP method "GET" from version 1.1 of the HTTP specification - there are various versions, so this is specified.
+The resource to which this method will be applied is the file "index.html", which is located in the root directory for our web site.
-2. The second section is the “Header Line”, which contains modifiers for the message.
-In this case, there are two header items: “Host”, which specifies the domain where the resource will be found, and “Accept-Language”, which specifies what language the requesting browser will accept in the response it receives.
+2. The second section is the "Header Line", which contains modifiers for the message.
+In this case, there are two header items: "Host", which specifies the domain where the resource will be found, and "Accept-Language", which specifies what language the requesting browser will accept in the response it receives.
 3. The third section is a blank line, signifying that the list of Header items is complete.
-4. There is no body to the message – it’s optional.
+4. There is no body to the message - it's optional.

 ## Server Response